rmourato/rmourato.github.io/_posts/2015-03-11-unit-testing.md

 If you find you are still not getting the test coverage you need then write more test suites next to those areas.
 This way your modules can be reliably tested independently from the rest of your system.

-# It's a learning journey.
-Don't stop.
+# It's a learning journey

 As you genuinely put an effort in doing testing you will find coding easier, more enjoyable and testing will be greatly simplified.